View Loyd Griffin's Obituary on www.swtimes.com/ and share memories

 Loyd Griffin

-Funeral service will be 10 a.m.
-Tuesday at Lewis Funeral Chapel in Fort Smith with burial at the U.S. National Cemetery in Fort Smith.
+He is survived by his wife of 35 years, Jennie Griffin of the home; a son, Steven Loyd Griffin and his wife Laura of Fort Smith; three daughters, Sundy Griffin of Fort Smith, Danielle Oliver and her husband Mark of Hackett and Michelle Kiefer of Greenwood; three sisters, Janie Gibson of Fort Smith, Doris Nichols of California and Sharon Griffin-Squire of Bella Vista; 13 grandchildren; and four great-grandchildren.

-He is survived by his wife, Jennie; three daughters, Sundy Griffin, Danielle Oliver and and Michelle Kiefer; a son, Steven Griffin; three sisters, Janie Gibson, Doris Nichols and Sharon Griffin-Squire; 11 grandchildren; and four great-grandchildren.
+Funeral service officiated by Brother Charlie Scott will be held at 10 a.m.
+Tuesday, Nov.
+19, 2019, at Lewis Funeral Chapel, 4817 Kelley Highway, Fort Smith, with interment to follow at the U.S. National Cemetery in Fort Smith with mitary honors.

 Viewing will be 9 a.m. to 6 p.m.
 Monday.